 9. Information about Collaborators – Please list each participant in the residency including their Name, Discipline / Role, short biographical note, Nationality, and DOB.

-10. Residency Needs – Please indicate here your residency needs, including (but not limited to): technical needs, and if you are considering using the outdoor spaces. (no more than 200 words)
+10. Residency Needs – Please indicate here your residency needs, including (but not limited to): technical needs, and if you are considering using the outdoor spaces.
+(200 words max)

 11. Describe your project and yourself in ONE SENTENCE: